 Having two children very close in age is NOT the same as having twins.
 I’m not saying that a small age gap between siblings isn’t tough, it just isn’t the same as having multiples.

 Then there’s the weaning times two.
-Do you try completely feeding one child first and then move onto the second (risking meltdown of said child) or do you alternate; one spoon for one then one for the other?
+Do you feed one child first and then move on to the second (risking meltdown of said child) or do you alternate; one spoon for one then one for the other?
 Or do you do baby-led weaning and pick up bits off the floor continuously and lose track of which child has actually eaten anything?